 The 12-factor app is a methodology for building software-as-a-service apps that emphasizes portability, resilience, and scalability.
 Applying the 12-factor principles to WordPress development with Bedrock involves using environment variables for configuration (avoiding hard-coding configurations into the code), strict separation of build and run stages, and treating logs as event streams.
 Bedrock is designed to be 12-factor compliant in many ways, which makes it robust for cloud environments and scalable deployments.

 DDEV is an open-source tool that simplifies the complexities of setting up and managing local development environments across multiple projects.
-It leverages Docker to provide isolated, Docker-based environments tailored for web development.
-In the context of Bedrock, DDEV ensures that each WordPress setup has its own unique environment without the risk of interfering with other projects on the same system.
+It uses Docker to provide isolated, Docker-based environments tailored for web development.
+Within Bedrock, DDEV ensures that each WordPress setup has its own unique environment without the risk of interfering with other projects on the same system.
 This isolation helps maintain consistency between development, staging, and production environments, making DDEV an integral part of a modern development workflow with Bedrock.

 Before we start setting up our WordPress environment with Bedrock and DDEV, it’s important to ensure you have the correct setup and understanding of the tools we will be using.
 This section covers what you need to get started.

 DDEV runs on Docker, so you must have Docker installed on your computer.
 Docker allows us to create isolated development environments through containers.
-You can download Docker from the Docker website.
+You can download it from the Docker website.

 For Windows and macOS users, it is recommended to install Docker Desktop.
 Docker Desktop provides a GUI and includes a lot of extra Docker-related services.
 It simplifies Docker management and is suitable for development.
 You can download Docker Desktop from the Docker website.